 Simulating output as closely as possible during profiling is useful.
 For this, insert the board into the oven, in the same manner, as you would during production.
 It is best practice to profile the product with a fully loaded oven, you should duly note that the characteristics of an oven usually vary significantly between loaded and unloaded.
 You must allow the product to cool down to room temperature between the profile runs.
 Otherwise, it will most likely cause some exponential errors.

 Utilizing state-of-the-art thermal process setup and monitoring apparatus leads to significant improvements in performance and reductions in production costs.

 The key elements to consider for smart profiling in PCB assembly:

 - Type of board material

 - Number of layers

 - Air pressure applied

-As for example, a 93-mil thick board will not have the same thermal characteristics when compared to a 62 or 125-mil thick board.
+For example, a 93 mil thick board will not have the same thermal characteristics as a 62 or 125 mil thick board.
 The same applies to the stack-up.
 The number of power and ground planes in the stack-up determines the amount of heat the board requires to absorb in any given cycle to create a perfect thermal reflow.